MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## March 27, 2024

-Microsoft has a fix for [CVE-2024-2883](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-2883) to **Microsoft Edge Stable Channel (Version 123.0.2420.65)**, which has been reported by the Chromium team as having an exploit in the wild.
+Microsoft has a fix for [CVE-2024-2883](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-2883) to **Microsoft Edge Stable Channel (Version 123.0.2420.65) and Extended Stable Channel (Version 122.0.2365.113)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## March 22, 2024